About

 It is not true that journalism finishes off a writer, as has so often been said — rather, just the opposite, so long as one leaves it behind soon enough,

 My hope is that one day my grandchildren will read this report.
-Blessed with a Brazilian husband who is an American citizen, there is no way for me to predict my grandchildren's mother tongue, so I decided to document my progress in English.
+Since my children have a Brazilian father who is an American citizen, there is no way for me to predict my grandchildren's mother tongue, so I decided to document my progress in English.
 Yet, for the first time in my life, I don't have the invaluable support of editors.
 My scribbling might be challenging to read.
 You have nothing more here than an honest journal.

 Love,